vasama/wg21/static-layout/static-layout.md

 }
 ```

+## Add new subsection to section 11.2 Properties of classes `[class.prop]`

 :::add

-Add to section 11.2 Properties of classes [class.prop]

-A _static-layout class_ is a class with a single layout applicable to all objects of the class.
+A _static-layout class_ is a class with a single unspecified layout shared by all objects of the class.
 A _standard-layout class_ is a _static-layout class_.
 :::

 ## Modify section 17.2.4 Sizes, alignments, and offsets `[support.types.layout]`